lizfrey/comp-neuro-final-project/README.md

 * `requirements.txt` is a file that contains all the libraries needed in `main.ipynb`.
 At the beginning of `main.ipynb`, I use `pip` to install all the necessary dependencies
 * `tutorial-requirements.txt` is a file that contains all the libraries needed in `tutorial.ipynb`.
 At the beginning of `tutorial.ipynb`, I use `pip` to install all the necessary dependencies
 * `tutorial.ipynb` is a notebook that walks through [this tutorial](https://pythonalgos.com/2022/01/02/build-a-gru-rnn-in-keras/)
+* [`Final Project Analysis.pdf`](https://github.com/lizfrey/comp-neuro-final-project/blob/main/Final%20Project%20Analysis.pdf) is a PDF that contains my discussion of the results from my project.

 ## Learning Reflection

-To see my analysis of the accuracy, confusion matrices, and other metrics from the kaggle dataset, please see my analysis document itself.
+To see my analysis of the accuracy, confusion matrices, and other metrics from the kaggle dataset, please see [my analysis document](https://github.com/lizfrey/comp-neuro-final-project/blob/main/Final%20Project%20Analysis.pdf) itself.

 Overall, this project helped me learn a few main things: